MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/kiosk-policies.md

 ## Task bar

-Disable showing balloon notificationss as toast
+*Disable showing balloon notificationss as toast
-Do not allow pinning items in Jump Lists
+*Do not allow pinning items in Jump Lists
-Do not allow pinning programs to the Taskbar
+*Do not allow pinning programs to the Taskbar
-Do not display or track items in Jump Lists from remote locations Remove Notification Center
+*Do not display or track items in Jump Lists from remote locations *Remove Notification Center
-Remove Control Center
+*Remove Control Center (What is it? is it action center perhaps?)
-Lock all taskbar settings
+*Lock all Taskbar settings
-Lock the Taskbar
+*Lock the Taskbar
-Prevent users from adding or removing toolbars
-Prevent users from moving taskbar to another screen dock location Prevent users from rearranging toolbars
+*Prevent users from adding or removing toolbars **Prevent users from moving taskbar to another screen dock location **Prevent users from rearranging toolbars
-Prevent users from resizing the taskbar
+*Prevent users from resizing the taskbar
-Remove frequent programs list from the Start Menu Remove the Security and Maintenance icon
+*Remove frequent programs list from the Start Menu *Remove the Security and Maintenance icon
-Turn off all balloon notifications
+*Turn off all balloon notifications
-Turn off feature advertisement balloon notifications Hide the Task View button
+*Turn off feature advertisement balloon notifications **Hide the Task View button

 -->

+>[!NOTE]
+>It's not recommended to configure policy settings enforced by Assigned Access to different values using other channels.
+Assigned Access is optimized to provide a locked-down experience.